What You Need to Know for National Consumer Protection Week

 Consumer Financial Protection Bureau

-The agency’s mission is to ensure that consumers are treated fairly by financial service providers, such as banks, credit unions, lenders, and debt collectors.
+The agency ensures that consumers are treated fairly by financial service providers, such as banks, credit unions, lenders, and debt collectors.
 The CFPB’s responsibilities include enforcing federal consumer financial laws, regulating financial institutions, and educating consumers about financial products and services.
 Also, the agency collects complaints from consumers and works to resolve them.

-Check out all the CFPB’s resources to be sure you’re getting treated fairly.
+Explore the CFPB’s resources to make sure companies treat you fairly.

 State Advocate Offices

 Each state has a department that works to protect consumer rights.
-State advocate offices are government agencies tasked with protecting the interests of consumers in regulated industries.
+State advocate offices are government agencies that protect the interests of consumers in regulated industries.
 These offices serve as an independent voice for consumers, advocating for fair and reasonable rates, safe and reliable services, and adequate consumer protections.
 If you think you’ve been the victim of fraud, reach out and report it.
 These offices may be able to help catch the culprit and possibly recoup some of your losses.

 Consumer